Cooper315315/music_copyright/README.md

 ### Prerequisites

 *   Python 3.6 or higher
-*   `pip` (Python package installer)

 ### Windows

-1.  **Install Python:**

-    *   Download the latest version of Python from the official website: [https://www.python.org/downloads/windows/](https://www.python.org/downloads/windows/)
-    *   Run the installer and ensure that you select the option to add Python to your PATH environment variable.
-2.  **Install Dependencies:**

-    *   Open a command prompt (search for "cmd" in the Start menu).
+1. Open a command prompt (search for "cmd" in the Start menu).
-    *   Navigate to the directory where you saved the `music_copyright-v15.py` script using the `cd` command.
+2. Navigate to the directory where you saved the `music_copyright-v15.py` script using the `cd` command.
-    *   Run the following command to install the required Python packages:
+3. Run the following command to install the required Python packages:

     ```
     pip install cryptography bcrypt
     ```

 ### macOS

-1.  **Install Python:**

-    *   macOS usually comes with Python pre-installed, but it's often an older version.
-It's recommended to install a newer version using Homebrew.
-    *   If you don't have Homebrew, install it from the official website: [https://brew.sh/](https://brew.sh/)
-    *   Open a terminal (search for "Terminal" in Spotlight).
+1. Open a terminal (search for "Terminal" in Spotlight).
-    *   Run the following command to install Python 3:

-        ```
-        brew install python3
-        ```
-2.  **Install Dependencies:**

-    *   Open a terminal.
-    *   Navigate to the directory where you saved the `music_copyright-v15.py` script using the `cd` command.
+2. Navigate to the directory where you saved the `music_copyright-v15.py` script using the `cd` command.
-    *   Run the following command to install the required Python packages:
+3. Run the following command to install the required Python packages:

     ```
     pip3 install cryptography bcrypt
     ```

 ## 4. Usage